 Make note, Miller Trusts do not assist one who has assets over the Medicaid qualification limit.
 Said another way, if one meets the income requirements for Medicaid eligibility, but not the asset requirement, Miller Trusts have no impact on reducing one’s assets.
 However, one can still meet the asset limit by “spending down” excess assets on non-countable ones.
 Examples include home modifications (adding a first floor bedroom, remodeling the bathroom to be wheelchair accessible, and adding chair lifts), prepaying funeral and burial expenses, and paying off mortgage, vehicle, and credit card debt.

 2) Medicaid Planning – the majority of seniors considering Medicaid are “over-income” or “over-asset” or both, but still cannot afford their cost of long term care.
 For persons in this situation, Medicaid planning exists.
 By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible.
 Read more or connect with a Medicaid planner.

 Specific Tennessee Medicaid Programs

 For all Tennessee residents, TennCare will cover the cost of nursing home care if they are financially qualified and, of course, they require nursing home care.
 TennCare also offers “Home and Community Based Services” (HCBS).
 HCBS are offered through a program called CHOICES in Long Term Care.
-Services offered under CHOICES are intended to help nursing home qualified individuals to live outside of nursing homes, in their own homes, in the homes of their loved ones or in assisted living residences.
-The types of care offered include adult day care, personal care, medical alert devices, transportation assistance and many others.
+Services offered under CHOICES are intended to help nursing home qualified individuals to live outside of nursing homes, in their own homes, in the homes of their loved ones, in adult foster care homes, or in assisted living residences.
+The types of care offered include adult day care, personal care, medical alert devices, transportation assistance, and many others.
 The CHOICES in Long Term Care has limited enrollment and waiting lists may exist.